amberwhizin/amberwhizin.github.io/connect_4/README.md

 ### Issues I want to fix:

-- reset win after reseting the board
+- reset win text after reseting the board
 - tell the user they can click anywhere to play the game again